 3. Check for Interference

-As mentioned in point one, electronic items with solid radio signals could interfere with a Wi-Fi signal, causing internet connection problems.
+As mentioned in point one, electronic items with solid radio signals could interfere with a Wi-Fi signal, causing internet connection problems such as slower uploads.

 If you’re facing sudden drops in your connection, you might want to move some electronic items around or reposition your router.
 The kitchen, for example, is one place to avoid placing your router because things like the microwave could cause issues.